 Recruitment for this role has now closed.

-Location: home-based/remote from within the UK (NSUN does not have a physical office).
-Some occasional travel (usually to London, Sheffield or Manchester) for team meetings (travel costs are reimbursed)
+Location: home-based/remote from within the UK (NSUN does not have a physical office)

 In its new iteration it is hosted by NSUN.
 In this new phase of Synergi, our focus is on shifting power and resource to grassroots groups and community organisers working on the intersection of racial justice and mental health.
 We will be working with people doing lived experience work on the ground, who are imagining and building alternatives.
 We want to connect, amplify, celebrate and resource this work.

 Synergi has four main workstreams:

 - Grants Programme – Small grants programme redistributing resources to grassroots and user-led groups working on mental health and racial justice.